This recipe for autumn granola breakfast cookies has been sponsored by Safeway. All thoughts and opinions are my own.

 7. Bake for 14-16 minutes.

-8. Remove from the oven and allow cookies to cool for 1-2 minutes before gently transferring to a wire rack to cool completely.
+8. Remove from the oven and allow cookies to cool for 1-2 minutes before gently transferring them to a wire rack to cool completely.

 Are these Cookies Soft, Crispy, or Crumbly?

-These cookies are best described as soft and chewy, maybe a little gooey if you plan to enjoy while they’re still warm (thank you melted chocolate chips), and a little crumbly – but not so much that they fall apart.
+These cookies are best described as soft and chewy, maybe a little gooey if you plan to enjoy them while they’re still warm (thank you melted chocolate chips), and a little crumbly – but not so much that they fall apart.

 How to Store Leftover Breakfast Cookies